kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

   <img src="http://pegasos1.github.io/public/20160913/featimps.png" width="580" height="400">
 </div>

+The model outputs a score between 0 and 1 that represents the likelihood that the post in question is part of the */r/rust* subreddit.
 Some example outputs are below.
 Notice the third post, with the slightly confusing title, is also slightly confusing to the model.

 <div style="margin-left:50px">
   <img src="http://pegasos1.github.io/public/20160913/examples.png" width="700" height="400">